gesiscss/Introduction-to-Social-Network-Analysis/README.md

 - Introduction to Network Analysis in R using the igraph package
 - Exercises for analyzing and plotting social networks
+- Example Solution for Exercices
+- Example for Community Detection in (undirected) Social Networks
 - Generation of network models
 - Granovetter threshold Model for spreading attributes in social networks